AuroraSmil/A-SPM-accounting-for-data-MNAR/README.md

-# A shared parameter model accounting for dropout not at random in a predictive modelfor systolic blood pressure using data from The HUNT Study
+# A shared parameter model accounting for dropout not at random in a predictive model for systolic blood pressure using data from The HUNT Study

 ## Author Contributions Checklist Form
 <!--HOW TO COMPLETE THIS FORM:-->